wbchristerson/memory-game/README.md

 # Memory Game

-In this memory game the user must match 8 pairs of cards which are initially all covered.
+The user must match 8 pairs of cards which are initially all covered.
 When a card is clicked, it is flipped, illuminated in blue, and its corresponding symbol is made visible.
 When two matching cards have been selected in this way, they both remain visible and turn aquamarine; the user may then